 Our North American business units build awareness and raise funds for an array of local community causes through powerful fund drives.
 This Spring, our Midwest and Great Lakes business units asked our customers to “Put Their Money Where The Miracles Are”, raising over $1.3 million in just three weeks for Children’s Miracle Network Hospitals (CMN).
 CMN is a care facility that provides approximately $6,500 worth of charity care every minute.

 Our European group has aligned its social investments in eight countries around the theme of “youth at risk”.
 Less than one year into its collaboration with BRIS (“Barnens Rätt i Samhället” or “Children’s Rights in Society”), an organization that assists vulnerable children and young people with advice and support, our Swedish business unit was named their “most creative partner”.

 In Fiscal 2014 we have made great progress in growing our business and we are particularly pleased with the performance of our new-to-industry sites.
 As has been the case in the past, we have made great progress in deleveraging our balance sheet and in this respect we are currently ahead of our plans.
 We will further increase our focus on new builds in the coming year, aided by our great land bank on both continents.

-In my new role, I will focus on our ongoing expansion into new markets and new opportunities – at the right time and on the right terms.
-I look forward to continuing the Couche-Tard journey, full steam ahead with Brian at the helm and our 80,000 talented, committed, skilled and experienced people, propelling Couche-Tard to even greater heights.
+We will focus on our ongoing expansion into new markets and new opportunities – at the right time and on the right terms.
+I look forward to continuing the Couche-Tard journey, full steam ahead with our 80,000 talented, committed, skilled and experienced people, propelling Couche-Tard to even greater heights.